Alcohol use among college students: Legal consequences

 The legal consequences stemming from underage drinking can have severe impacts on a student's life and career.
 Students who get caught drinking alcohol underage face various repercussions from loss of driver's license, fines, community service, or even jail time.
 For those of age who are supplying minors with alcohol could also face severe consequences from being charged with a criminal offense to being arrested.
 Individual schools might also place their own sanctions on students who drink underage that can range from being on probation to expulsion.
 Many schools also have strict regulations as to having alcohol or consuming alcohol regardless of age in university owned housing.
 Doing so may result in warnings, probation, and ultimately removal from university owned housing and expulsion from university owned housing in the future.

-At certain U.S colleges, campus police will conduct bar raids by taking a certain number of people from the bar to catch underage students drinking.
-For example, at the University of Illinois, police will give tickets for underage students for just being an arm's length distance from an alcoholic beverage.
-At other big universities, such as University of Wisconsin-Madison, students have to pay a ticket of more than $250 and also pay for classes about the problems of drinking.
-Another major consequence is one's chances for college admission.
-If an individual has pictures on social media of them drinking or has a record with the police for underage drinking, this will cause a bad image of them and will cause issues when applying to schools.
+At certain U.S. colleges, campus police will conduct bar raids by taking a certain number of people from the bar to catch underage students drinking.
+At some universities, such as University of Wisconsin-Madison, students have to pay a ticket of over $250 and attend classes on the effects of alcohol.
+Records of underage alcohol consumption, whether through legal records or social media posts, can have consequences for students' future academic and professional plans.

-Though not necessarily legal, college drinking has become so common that there are less legal consequences for students caught drinking as compared to non-campus drinking events.
 Students are encouraged to prioritize safe drinking over non-drinking.
-Many schools have transportation services that are specific to drinking so the students are transported safely.
+Many schools have transportation services that are specific to drinking so students can avoid driving while intoxicated.